thebeebs/devstarworkshop/README.md

 Laptop with a browser.
 We will provide the complete development experience entirely in the Cloud!

-Familiarity with any of the following coding languages: Java, PHP or Node.js.
+Familiarity with any of the following coding languages is an advantage: Java, PHP or Node.js.

 ### [Click here to get started!](instructions/narrative.md) ###